 The Historical Archive of The Rhode Island Music Hall Of Fame is a volunteer-staffed committee whose primary mission is to preserve and promote the rich legacy of all genres of music originating from or pertaining to the State of Rhode Island.

-From the early years of the 20th century to the present, Rhode Island has consistently produced musicians, singers, composers, producers and educators of statewide, regional, national and even international importance, but their legacy has been largely ignored by the various entities and organizations charged with preserving the artistic history of our state.
+From the early years of the 19th century to the present, Rhode Island has consistently produced musicians, singers, composers, producers and educators of statewide, regional, national and international importance.
+Our goal is to preserve, promote and celebrate their accomplishments.

 Much of the aforementioned music has gone out-of-print and is preserved only by outdated media (LP, 45 and 78 records and audio tapes) and the related memorabilia (photos, posters, sheet music, etc.) is mostly on paper.

 The first goal of the Archive is to continue adding content to the website making all of this material available to the general public for research and enjoyment.

 The second goal is to digitize and catalogue in a database the available materials beginning with collections of the current volunteers and, in the future, expanding that collection with already-committed materials from other sources and sources yet to be discovered or acquired.
 This will allow for permanent digital storage of our musical legacy for future generations to study and enjoy.

 Our third goal will be to eventually install the physical collection in the The Rhode Island Music Hall Of Fame Museum making the materials available for research and to display the artifacts on a rotating focus schedule (such as a particular artist, a specific genre such as Rock ‘n’ Roll or R&B, or a defined era such as the Jazz Age) alongside the Hall Of Fame inductees’ exhibits.

 Vice-Chair Rhode Island Music Hall Of Fame, Archive Committee Chair

 Biographer, discographer, musicologist, record collector, musician, songwriter, producer.